Drunken Cranberry Sauce

 Here’s what you’ll need:

-• Cranberries—you may use fresh or frozen cranberries for this recipe
+• Cranberries — you may use fresh cranberries or frozen cranberries for this recipe.
+You’ll need a bag of them.

-• Orange juice—freshly squeezed, if possible, but the bottled stuff works, too
+• Fresh orange juice — freshly squeezed is my favorite, but the bottled stuff works, too

-• Brown sugar—my recipe says to use dark brown sugar, but light brown sugar works, as well.
+• Brown sugar — my recipe says to use dark brown sugar, but light brown sugar works, as well.
+I like this significantly better than white sugar because it brings in molasses notes.

 How to make Drunken Cranberry Sauce with Orange